The alcohol in alcoholic beverages is ethanol. Even consuming alcohol in moderation is associated with some health risks.

 - have heart failure or a weak heart

 - have had a stroke

 - have AUD, alcohol dependence, or a family history of either

 3. Myth: Wine or beer won’t make you as drunk as hard liquor.

 The truth: All types of alcohol contain the same active ingredient.
-All standard drinks contain the same amount of alcohol.
-A standard drink includes:
+All

 - 12 ounces (oz.) of beer (5 percent alcohol)

 - 8 to 9 oz. of malt beer (7 percent alcohol)

 - 5 oz. of wine (12 percent alcohol)

 - 1.5 oz. of distilled spirits (40 percent alcohol)